alt236/GradleCache2Mvn/readme.md

 ### Changelog
 - 1.0.0: First release
 - 2.0.0: We now Detect duplicate files and skip exporting if found.
 Changed output to make it less verbose.
 This will break any parsers build for v1.0.0.
+- 2.0.1: Made the error message when a POM is missing more descriptive.
+Added CLI coloriser.

 ### Build Instructions
 Linux/Mac: